Counselling Twickenham, Whitton I work with:

 Neuroscience plays a vital role in how I view my clinical practice at Counselling in Twickenham.
 Through many hours of academic research and counselling experience I have come to a more objective understanding of the human brain and the science which informs it.
 Neuroscience, is an branch of psychology which studies the inner workings and funtions of the brain - using the latest technology such as MIR, PET and CAT scans to observe the interplay between the two hemispheres of the brain, the interconnected cranial regions and its neuronal networks.
 To my mind, this has helped psychotherapy develop into a more mature, clinical discipline than when it first began in the early days of Freudian psychoanalysis.
-Although I do not wish to denigrate Freud's genius, as much of what he had to say is born out of recent studies and his own career as a neurologist himself.
+Although I do not wish to denigrate Freud's genius, as much of what he had to say is born out by recent studies and his own career as a neurologist himself.

 I often find myself referring to neuroscience to understand how conditions such as anxiety, depression, trauma, PTSD and developmental experiences in childhood affect the brain.
 For example, we now know that anxiety triggers the parasympathetic nervous system with a flood of hormones to the mind and body, triggering a state of stress known as the 'fight & flight response'.
 Catastrophic traumas - such as violent assault - may leave the brain in a permanent state of hyperarousal as flashbacks are activated by memories and reminders of the original events.
 This in turn alerts the limbic system and hippocampus to a potential threat; priming the motor regions of body with adrenalin and cortisol for a 'flight and fight response'.
-We also know that bonding between mother and child at a perverbal level, happens as a result of stimulating 'mirror neurones' in the brain through eye-to-eye contact and mirroring facial expressions.
+We also know that bonding between mother and child at a perverbal level, happens as a result of stimulating 'mirror neurons' in the brain through eye-to-eye contact and mirroring facial expressions.
 This elicits heightened states of pleasure and physical elation through bonding with the child and a surge of oxytocin is released in the brain.
 If the parent is not emotionally available to the child, or abusive the child may find it difficult to regulate its own internal emotional states.
 This may cause the child ongoing stress and difficulty in its own bonding expriences with initimate partners later in life.
 It can also lead to later problems in adulthood with tolerating intense emotions such as anger, stress or anxiety.
-Without any ability to regulate our emotions we may easily become overwhelmed.
-Even loving parents, who shower their children with affection and leap to their defense can be smothering and over-protective.
-This may not allow a child to develop its own strategies for dealing with anxiety in later life as it achieves independence.
+Without any ability to regulate our emotions we may become overwhelmed.
+Even loving parents, who shower their children with affection and leap to their defence can be smothering and over-protective.
+This may hinder a child's ability to develop its own strategies for dealing with anxiety in later life.

 One clear example of understanding how depression works is knowing that the brain must produce an ample supply of certain neurotransmitters in order to keep the neural network functioning smoothly.
 Otherwise certain regions of the brain are likely to become isolated, worn away or short-circuited.
 This can cause the brain to become understimulated or overhelmed according to the level of neurotransmitters like serotonin, dopamine or oxytocin.
 And this in turn can leade to depression or anxiety, as intense emotions remain unprocessed or become overloaded.

 Although a comprehensive clinical understanding of the causes of depression and anxiety has not yet been reached, many researchers have identified certain biological changes that may predispose a person to this type of psychological suffering.
 The following is a summary of some of the theories that are currently under exploration.
 One area of research is the role of neurotransmitters or chemical messengers that carry information between neurons (nerve cells) in the brain.
-Decreased availability of certain neurotransmitters (such as norepinephrine, serotonin, and dopamine) may result in depression.
+Decreased availability of certain neurotransmitters (such as noradrenalin, serotonin, and dopamine) may result in depression.
 Anxiety is thought to result from problems with the neurotransmitter gamma-aminobutyric acid (GABA), which normally suppresses the action of neurons.
 And this causes a 'flight or flight response' as a result of over sensitivity to uncertainty.

 Much of the current research also focuses on particular structures in the brain that may be responsible for depression and anxiety.
 In general, it is believed that depression and anxiety may largely result from chemical imbalances affecting the brain's limbic system, which is a cycle of structures (including the cerebral cortex, thalamus, hypothalamus, and hippocampus) that appears to be the seat of human emotions such as sadness, fear, and rage.